Baggeridge Country Park

 Welcome to Baggeridge Country Park which is today a beautiful area of countryside on the doorstep of the Black Country.
 Being set back from the roads, it's secluded delights are revealed to you as you explore further.
 The creation of today's scenery however, is very diverse.

-Things to do Walks - There is a small charge for ranger led activities.
+Walks - There is a small charge for ranger led activities.
 There is a series of trails around the park.
 Each will show a different aspect.
 Anyone can join in and the Ranger will meet you.
 Most events are free, although some require advance booking due to their popularity.

 Tea shop - This is situated at the car park offering a range of snacks, meals, drinks and ice creams.
 Check for opening times.